The definitions of Lewis acids and bases are based on electron pair transfers.

-Lewis acid is always short of electrons therefore acts as an electrophile (electron loving species).
+Lewis acid is always short of electrons and therefore acts as an electrophile (electron-loving species).

 Examples of Lewis Acids:

-All the positively charged species and the molecules with the central atoms which needs one or more lone pair of electrons to complete their valence shell are called Lewis acids.
+All the positively charged species and the molecules with the central atoms which need one or more lone pair of electrons to complete their valence shell are called Lewis acids.

 What is a base?